 - Nebraska does not require S corporations to pay income tax.
 However, they are required to pay the state’s corporation occupation tax.
 In addition, each individual S corporation shareholder will owe state tax on his or her share of the company’s income.

-- The three industries with the largest share of small business employees are:
+- Three industries have the largest share of small business employees:

 - In 2018, Nebraska banks gave out 28,729 loans under $100,000 to small businesses while reporting under the Community Reinvestment Act.
 The cumulative value of the loans was $492.8 million.